 It can also be performed as part of an in-depth manual penetration testing as a service process.

-It is tempting to say yes, but unfortunately, the answer is not.
-Most automated penetration testing tools were designed for cybersecurity experts or ethical hackers.
-That is why it introduces complexity in the application development process if you instruct your software engineers to use it.
+It is tempting to say yes, but unfortunately, the answer is no. Most automated penetration testing tools were designed for cybersecurity experts who are qualified to do a web application penetration test.

 For example, Cyber Chief is an online penetration testing tool that has been built especially for software developers to use within their software development workflows.

-In fact, it is os frictionless and user-friendly that instead of slowing down your application development process, Cyber Chief seamlessly integrates into your code deployment pipelines.
+In fact, it is so frictionless and user-friendly that instead of slowing down your application development process, Cyber Chief seamlessly integrates into your code deployment pipelines to ensrue that your developers spend as little time on your automated penetration tests as is absolutely needed.

-Want my team to show you how too can have 7-star application security?
+Want my team to show you how too can have 7-star software security?

 Yes, essentially the output of an automated penetration testing tool is referred to as a vulnerability assessment.

-However, most vulnerability assessment tools are designed to only tell you what is wrong with your software and APIs, not how to fix those vulnerabilities.
+However, most pen testing tools are designed to only tell you what is wrong with your software and APIs, not how to fix those security vulnerabilities.

-They are built for cyber security experts, and you will rely on those experts to help you understand what needs to be fixed.
+They are built for a cyber security penetration tester So if you use those tools, you will be forced to rely on those experts to help you understand what needs to be fixed.
 And most importantly, what the best practices fixes are.

 Naturally, there is a lot of friction in this process.